open-amt-cloud-toolkit/docs/docs/Docker/overview.md

         (3) To troubleshoot the installation, [see the troubleshooting guide](https:/docs.docker.com/docker-for-windows/troubleshoot/){target=_blank}.

 - [git](https://git-scm.com/downloads)

 ## What You'll Do

-**To complete a Hello World microservice deployment:**
+**To complete a deployment:**

+- Install the Prerequisites
-- Build and Deploy Docker* Images Locally
+- Run Setup to Build and Deploy Microservices with Docker
 - Login and Configure RPS
 - Build RPC
 - Copy RPC to a Managed Device

 **To connect the managed device:**